vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:ddf0db0f7d

 ## 1. Creating a character vector

-Vectors are one-dimension arrays that can hold numeric data, character data, or logical data.
-In other words, a vector is a simple tool to store data.
+Vectors are one-dimensional arrays that can store different types of data such as numeric data, character data, and logical data.
-In R, you create a vector with the combine function c().
-The character vectors have to be written as strings and so the names are enclosed within double inverted commas.
+In R, we create a vector with the concatenate function `c()`.

-A character vector would look something like this:
-`food <- c("pizza", "burgers", "salads", "cheese", "pasta")`
+See how you would create a character vector in the sample code.

 *** =instructions

-Create a character vector containing the names of these yummy desserts, called `desserts`, including  `cheesecake, chocolate_mousse, brownie, apple_pie, pudding`, using the function c.
+- Use the function `c()` to create a character vector containing the names of 5 yummy desserts: "cheesecake", "chocolate_mousse", "brownie", "apple_pie", "pudding".
+- Name the vector `desserts`.

 *** =hint
 Be sure to place the names within double inverted commas.